The JWST Early Release Science Program for Direct Observations of Exoplanetary Systems III: Aperture Masking Interferometric Observations of the star HIP 65426 at 3.8 um: Observing Strategy

 To ensure optimal data analysis of the AMI observations, point spread function (PSF) reference stars are required to be observed, in addition to the science target.
 This is executed because while Fourier observables are robust to phase errors to first order, higher order errors remain that must be calibrated out \citep{2013Ireland}.
 These reference stars should be point sources so that they measure only the instrumental contributions to the errors in the observables, which in turn, ensures the optimal calibration of the target star observations.
 The target star was planned to be observed with the most time and the calibrators were chosen to be relatively bright stars, close to the target star on the sky plane.
-This would ensure that we obtained similar number of photons from the calibrators as the target star, with shorter exposure times (see Table \ref{table:OBs}).
-However, for future observations with this mode, calibrators with similar brightness as the target star should be chosen, as the detector systematics are the limiting factor in terms of reaching the required contrast for datasets of this depth (see \S \ref{ssec:FourierObservables} and \citet{sallum_subm} for more details).
+This ensured that we obtained similar number of photons from the calibrators as the target star, with shorter exposure times (see Table \ref{table:OBs}).
+Each calibrator had a total exposure time of ${{\sim}1\,\rm{hour}}$ and the target star had an exposure time of ${{\sim}3\,\rm{hours}}$.
+However, for future observations with this mode, calibrators with similar brightness as the target star should be chosen, as the detector systematics are the limiting factor in terms of reaching the required contrast for datasets of this depth \citep[see \S \ref{ssec:FourierObservables} and][for more details]{sallum_subm}.